Social Media

 NextDoor

-All our social media accounts are monitored and updated between 9am to 5pm, Monday to Friday (except on Bank Holidays).
-Posts and messages are scheduled over the weekend and our accounts may occasionally be monitored outside these hours for an event or during emergency situations.
+All our social media accounts are updated between 9am to 5pm, Monday to Friday (except on Bank Holidays).
+Posts and messages are scheduled over the weekend and our accounts may occasionally be monitored outside these hours for an event, or during emergency situations.

-If you are reporting an issue, such as fly-tipping or a missed bin collection, we encourage you to report this online.
+Our social media message inboxes are not actively monitored so if you are reporting an issue, such as fly-tipping or a missed bin collection, we encourage you to report this online and get your request to the right team faster.

 General guidance